-Adrienne J. Arkontaky is the Vice President of the Cuddy Law Firm and Managing Attorney of the New York office.
+Adrienne J. Arkontaky is the Vice President of the Cuddy Law Firm and Managing Attorney of the Westchester office.
 Adrienne’s practice focuses on special education advocacy and litigation, special needs estate planning including special needs trust administration and litigation, guardianship, Medicaid, OPWDD and other administrative appeals.

 Adrienne’s work is devoted to addressing the legal needs of families with loved ones with disabilities.
 Throughout her career, she has assisted families in obtaining appropriate educational services for their children with special needs.
 She also assists families to plan for the future by developing special needs estate plans that focus on the unique needs of the individual that protect access to government benefit programs.
 Using a holistic approach to planning, she discusses the potential need for guardianship and/or advance directives and special needs trusts.
 Adrienne also represents families in Medicaid, OPWDD and other administrative appeals.

 Adrienne previously served as the Pro Bono Coordinator for a major law firm and a Medicaid Service Coordinator for Family Connection in Westchester, NY, an agency providing case management for families of children with disabilities.
 She founded and was supervising partner of a special education practice group of a New York-based law firm advocating for the rights of students with special education needs throughout New York State including New York City.
 She dedicates a portion of her practice representing underserved population and non-English speaking families in due process hearings.

 Adrienne received her Juris Doctor degree from Pace University School of Law and received her Bachelor of Science degree in Business Administration from Iona College.